HidetoKimura/carnd_mpc_project/README.md

 }
 ~~~

-Next, We proceed with the next step.
+Next, we proceed with the following step.

 1. Fit the polynomial to the waypoints.
 Get `coeffs`.
 2. Calculate cross track error and orientation error values.